FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/harold-fieldings-sunday-night-at-the-blackpool-opera-house/1982-09-12-harold-fieldings-sunday-night-at-the-blackpool-opera-house.md

 subtitle: Starring <s>Lena Zavaroni</s> The Bachelors
 description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm The Contract for the show was signed by Victor Zavaroni.
 post_description: Two shows at 6.10 and 8.20pm plus a rehearsal at 2.30pm
-categories: [Theatre Blackpool Opera House, Harold Fielding, OnThisDay12September]
+categories: [Blackpool Opera House, Harold Fielding, OnThisDay12September]
 ---

 <figure class="fig3">